 Global Volunteering Alliance

-The Global Volunteering Alliance brings together over 70 Red Cross and Red Crescent Societies to discuss current volunteer trends and the future of volunteerism in a changing world.
+The Global Volunteering Alliance brings together more than 70 Red Cross and Red Crescent Societies to discuss current volunteer trends and the future of volunteerism in a changing world.

 About the Global Volunteering Alliance

-Our nearly 15 million volunteers don't just deliver services for the IFRC.
+Our more than 16 million volunteers don't just deliver services for the IFRC.
 They are our partners and our greatest source of inspiration and innovation.
 They are the gateway to the communities we serve, offering deep knowledge and insights that make our work relevant and meaningful.

 It is therefore vital that our network supports volunteers as effectively as possible—from motivating and retaining them, to exploring new forms of volunteering relevant to the 21st century.
 This is exactly what technical experts from across the alliance come together to do, regularly partnering with academics, the private sector and other external organizations to come up with fresh and innovative ideas.